iomesh/docs/docs/advanced-functions/localpv-manager.md

 ## IOMesh Hostpath Local PV

-IOMesh LocalPV Manager offers two types of volumes: `HostPath` and `Device`.
+IOMesh LocalPV Manager offers 2 types of volumes: `HostPath` and `Device`.
 With `HostPath`, you can create PVs from a local directory on a node and enable capacity limits for PVs. `Device`, on the other hand, allows creating PVs using a block device for pod use.

-When choosing between these volume types, consider whether your applications or databases require exclusive use of a disk or whether they require a raw block device.
+When choosing between these volume types, consider whether your applications or databases require exclusive use of a disk or whether they need a raw block device.
 If so, choose `Device`, or else `HostPath` should suffice.

 ### Create HostPath Local PV

 **Procedure**

-1. When IOMesh LocalPV Manager is deployed, a default StorageClass will be created as shown below with `volumeType` set to `hostPath`.
+1. When IOMesh LocalPV Manager is deployed, a default StorageClass will be created as shown below, with `volumeType` set to `hostPath`.

     ```yaml
     apiVersion: storage.k8s.io/v1